Three Emotional Regulation Techniques

 BY: T. Franklin Murphy | October 15, 2020

 Emotions rock our worlds.
-We need effective tools to manage the emotional spikes that disrupt our lives.
+We need effective tools to regulate emotions.
+Here are three widely used techniques.

 Emotions are part of the neurochemical system evolved to navigate life’s complex currents.
 When emotions, thoughts, and behavior are coordinated in response to environmental triggers, moving us towards goals, while enhancing present moment happiness, we flourish.
 This is not always the case.
 Sometimes our emotions disrupt more than direct.
 Our thoughts spike emotions, giving life to fears and depressions.
 We chaotically respond, protecting our ego but destroying futures.
 Although our system evolved to be responsive, sometimes it is out of whack.